RaviTriv/GameBoy/README.md

 # GameBoy
 DMG-01 Game Boy Emulator

-Play games, tested with few games such as, pokemon red, tetris, zelda's awakening
+This application emulates the orginal Game Boy hardware allowing users to  play Game Boy games.
+It has been tested with a few games such as, Pokemon Red, Tetris and Zelda's Awakening.

 ## Building
 ```console